Beautiful on Raw "Glow" Facial Cream Ingredients

-Your Right to Be Beautiful Facial Cream contains sea buckthorn oil, known for its amazing nourishing, regenerative and restorative actions.
-Coconut oil, aloe vera leaf extract and avocado oil add soothing and anti-inflammatory properties.
-Mango seed butter helps to protect your skin from dryness.
+Beautiful on Raw "Glow" Facial Cream contains sea buckthorn oil, known for its amazing nourishing, regenerative and restorative properties.
+Coconut oil, aloe vera leaf extract and avocado oil are soothing and help to reduce minor inflammation.
+Mango seed butter helps to moisturize your skin, reducing dryness.

 Wondering about the difference between Organic and Certified Organic?
 Read this article...